Challenging Mental Models: Part 3 of Consultants’ Growth

 Warren Bennis taught me to ask three questions:

 - What Now?”

-We learn about our work as OD Practitioners, when we step outside our culture and collaborate with other kinds of communities.
+We learn about our work as OD Practitioners when we step outside our culture and collaborate with other kinds of communities.
 Learning and change occur at the boundary between the known and the unknown.
-We clarify values and beliefs and assumptions, as we see the boundaries around our own thinking and we incorporate those learning’s into our practice.
+We clarify values and beliefs and assumptions, as we see the boundaries around our own thinking and we incorporate those learning into our practice.
 The clearest place to see ourselves is when we step out of the routine and all the assumptions that go with it.
-As Nevis says in Organizational Consulting: A Gestalt Approach we have a long tradition of marginality that includes neutrality, open mindedness and flexibility.
-We thrive on conflict, ambiguity and stress.
+As Nevis says in Organizational Consulting: A Gestalt Approach we have a long tradition of marginality that includes neutrality, open-mindedness, and flexibility.
+We thrive on conflict, ambiguity, and stress.
 We often facilitate a bridge between systems having differing values and norms which demands a slowing into the awareness moment to allow learning and reconfiguration of the meaning before closing to action.
 This is imperative learning for OD practitioners.

-When one crosses from the land of I know into the land of I don’t know they have to attain a beginners mind, to be non-judgmental and to go into situations admitting that they know nothing at all. ” Experiences like this helps us understand what is of real value to us.
-These life experiences reframe who we are, and create a space to re-examine everything and discover those moments when we can’t take anything for granted and through those moments we are changed.
+When one crosses from the land of I know into the land of I don’t know they have to attain a beginner’s mind, be non-judgmental, and go into situations admitting that they know nothing at all. ” Experiences like this help us understand what is of real value to us.
+These life experiences reframe who we are, and create a space to re-examine everything and discover those moments when we can’t take anything for granted, and through those moments we are changed.
 We say we are change agents, and we are all the time leading people into the wilderness.
 We take clients into the unknown all the time and we need to foster a direct experience of it ourselves.